graceminix/odin-rockpaperscissors/README.md

 # odin-rockpaperscissors

-A rock paper scissors game using JS where you play 5 rounds against a computer.
+A rock paper scissors game using JS where play rounds against a computer.
+First to five wins!